mustafamw/todos/README.md

 navigate './todos-api'
 ```

-Prerequisite - Must be installed if you're not using a Docker:
+Prerequisite - Must be installed:
 - MongoDB
 - Node

 ## Available Scripts
 In the project directory, you can run:

-If you are using a Docker Container, run the command below:
->docker-compose up

-If you are installing a locally, run the command below:

 >npm start